h4wk590/home-lab/README.md

 - SSH keypairs, env files, and the like
 - View `img` directory to see some of the deployed service images

+I choose to keep all my home services within my local network besides Nextcloud (which I use Cloudflare's HTTPS Tunnel).
+I use [PIPVN](https://www.pivpn.io/) to access my home lab remotely.

+Any service that I do want to have external access is hosted from my VPS Instance in DigitalOcean.

 ## Currently Working On...

 - [x] 3 Node K3s cluster